laisantos94/laisantos94_portfolio/docs/design/pet_aid/index.md

 Even though most users were able to complete the tasks, the feedbacks and analysis of the results helped me to note points that required relevant iterations to improve the product's usability.

 ## Style Guide
-With the iterations applied from results of the usability tests, I defined the visual composition of the product and designed the interfaces.
+With the iterations applied from the User Testing results, I defined the visual components of the product and designed the high-fidelity interfaces.

 ![image](../pet_aid/img/petaid_styleguide.png)